 The Admin Policies form is displayed only when logging in to the System Administration Tool using the ROOT policy account.
-All forms that MiVoice Business supports regardless of the type of MiVoice Business (CXi, MXe, AX, and so on) and type of licenses purchased are displayed.
+All forms that MiVoice Business supports regardless of the type of MiVoice Business (SMBC, EX, virtual and so on) and type of licenses purchased are displayed.